-3. No additional polling place may be established pursuant to section 72 of this act after the publication pursuant to this section.
+No additional polling place may be established pursuant to section 72 of 23456789 this act after the publication pursuant to this section [1], except in the case of an emergency and if approved by the Secretary of State.
 Sec.
 75. 1.
-For each polling place established pursuant to section 72 of this act, if any, the city clerk shall prepare a roster that contains, for every registered voter in the city, the voter's name, the address where he or she is registered to vote, his or her voter identification number, the voter's precinct or district number and a place for the voter's signature.
+For each polling place established pursuant to section 72 of

+52 53 this act, if any, the city clerk shall prepare a roster that contains, for every registered voter in the city, the voter's name, the address where he or she is registered to vote, his or her voter identification number, the voter's precinct or district number and fa place for the voter's signature.

-2. The roster must be delivered or caused to be delivered by the city clerk to an election board officer of the proper polling place before the opening of the polls.
+The roster must be delivered or caused to be delivered by the city clerk to an election board officer of the proper polling place before the opening of the polls.